Treść główna

 What are molten salts used for?

-This property makes them suitable for applications where liquids at very high temperatures are necessary for heat storage or transfer.
+As molten salts remain liquid at 250°C to 1000°C and have a low vapour pressure, the property makes them suitable for applications where liquids at very high temperatures are necessary for heat storage or transfer.

 Considering all these selection criteria, molten salts can replace water and synthetic oils as heat transfer mediums.

-Water is widely used for heat transfer because it has high thermal conductivity, density, latent energy, and moderate viscosity.
+1. Water is widely used for heat transfer because it has high thermal conductivity, density, latent energy, and moderate viscosity.
 But water can only transfer heat at temperatures less than 100°C because it produces high vapour pressure at its boiling point.

-The three methods of using molten salts for heat transfer are salt baths, circulated molten salts, and direct heating.
+The three common methods of using molten salts for heat transfer are salt baths, circulated molten salts, and direct heating.

-• Circulating molten salts: Molten salt systems are kept in circulation in a closed-loop as a heat medium for process heating or heat exchange.
+• Circulating molten salts: Molten salt systems are kept in circulation in a closed loop as a heat medium for process heating or heat exchange.
 First, the salts are melted in a salt tank with the help of electricity or fuel.
 Specially designed pumps keep the molten salts circulating in the loop and return them to the salt tank after the process is over or when the salts need reheating.
 Solar power plants and pyrolysis of waste tires use this method.

 • Direct heating: Metal assemblies use molten salts for direct heating.

-Molten salts at Contec
+Molten Salts at Contec S.A.

-Industrial applications of molten salt outside energy storage for solar power are just beginning.
-So is the application of pyrolysis to treat and recycle end-of-life tires to recover economic components, such as recovered Carbon Black, steel, oil, and gas.
+Industrial applications of molten salt, outside energy storage for solar power, are just beginning.
+The greatest potential is in the application of pyrolysis for treating and upcycling end-of-life tires to recover economic components, such as recovered Carbon Black, steel, oil, and gas.
+Contec is the only recovered Carbon Black producer that has integrated molten salts as a heat transfer medium in its pyrolysis process.

 If you liked reading this article, we recommend the following content: